ToniaMera/GraphEnc/README.md

 # How to use the model to make predictions
 ## 1. Prepare your data:

-If you would like to use both the graph and the encoder model then 2 processing steps are required.
+The preparation of data is easy since it only requires to steps.
 First create the matrix for molecular descriptors as:

 ```python
 MD = mol_descriptors(smiles).oned()